Icinga/icingaweb2/doc/installation.md

 Because Icinga Web 2 Beta 3 does not introduce any backward incompatible change you don't have to change your configuration files after upgrading to Icinga Web 2 Beta 3.

+## <a id="upgrading-to-rc1"></a> Upgrading to Icinga Web 2 Release Candidate 1

+The first release candidate of Icinga Web 2 introduces the following non-backward compatible changes:

+* The database schema has been adjusted and the tables `icingaweb_group` and `icingaweb_group_membership` were altered to ensure referential integrity.
+  Please use the update script located in **etc/schema/upgrade** to update your database schema
+* Users who are using PostgreSQL < v9.1 are required to upgrade their environment to v9.1+ as this is the new minimum required version for utilizing PostgreSQL as database backend
+* The restrictions `monitoring/hosts/filter` and `monitoring/services/filter`
+  provided by the monitoring module were merged together.
+The new restriction is called `monitoring/filter/objects` and supports only a predefined subset of filter columns.
+Please see the module's security related documentation for more details.